Garfeello/Stay-awhile-and-listen/README.md

 # Stay awhile and listen
-Stay awhile and listen is a small app for quotes from D2 :)
+Stay awhile and listen is a small app for quotes from D2 :) It was ment to be simple and showcase my proficiency using Docker and ReactJs.

 ## Description
-When you hear 'give me amazing game quotes', and you may think about D2 look no further, check our Stay awhile and listen App ! :)
+When you hear 'give me amazing game quotes', and you may think about D2 look no further, check Stay awhile and listen App ! :)

 ## Technologies
 Back-end
 - Java EE
-- Spring Boot
+- Spring

-Front-end
 - React.js
+- Docker for instalation.

 ## Contact info
-Back-end
 - Email: <Kamil.Kuzbinski@gmail.com>
 - LinkedIn: www.linkedin.com/in/KamilKuzbinski

-Front-end
-- Email: Pati
-- LinkedIn: Pati